agrc/parole-and-probation/README.md

 ## Development

-_If you are using vscode, download the recommended extensions for this workspace._
+_If you are using vscode, download the recommended extensions from this workspace._

 ### website